VDC: Virtual Design & Construction | Autodesk

 Save money, increase collaboration and improve quality and safety on your construction projects.

-When applied properly, VDC technology helps save time and money, from delivering more accurate preconstruction cost analysis to optimized detailing for more accurate bids and estimates.

-VDC technology allows multiple multi-disciplinary parties to collaborate in a virtual environment, providing everyone the most current design information and enhancing off-site coordination.
+VDC technology allows multiple multi-disciplinary parties to collaborate in a virtual environment, providing everyone with the latest design information and enhancing off-site co-ordination.

-Preconstruction visualization helps allocate proper funding to important construction aspects.
-Modeling through each phase of construction eliminates field errors and further improves quality outcomes.

-VDC technology allows stakeholders to identify and assess safety concerns before building begins to reduce hazards that lead to incidents onsite and minimize social and environmental impact.

 Use powerful BIM and CAD workflows to design and build with confidence.

-BIM/VDC coordinators describe their career paths, common duties and responsibilities, and their recommended best practices on the job.
+BIM/VDC coordinators describe their career paths, common duties and responsibilities, as welll as their recommended best practices on the job.

-Get a VDC manager’s approach to drone deployment on large-scale projects.
-Learn about trends and regulations in UAV use, how to outsource deployment, and prepare, deliver, and analyze drone outputs and more.

 Get an executive overview of the features and benefits of VDC and BIM technology and how they apply to construction projects.